 SMART Board Highlights

+SMART Board is available in a range of sizes with varying functionalities.
+SMART Board 6000 series includes SMART Notebook® basic version.
 Multiple people can work together directly on the board.
-SMART Technology’s 6000 series board responds to up to eight touchpoints and can detect whether the user is drawing with a stylus or erasing by hand.
+SMART Board 6000 series responds to up to eight touchpoints and can detect whether the user is drawing with a stylus or erasing by hand.
 You can connect up to eight devices simultaneously for screen sharing.
-SMART Technology puts a lot of emphasis on the board as an educational tool, which makes the free one-year subscription to the SMART Learning Suite software with the purchase of a board a nice bonus for educators.
+SMART Technologies ULC puts a lot of emphasis on the board as an educational tool, which makes the free one-year subscription to the SMART Learning Suite software with the purchase of a board a nice bonus for educators.

-Business users can make the most of their board’s capabilities with features like Meeting Pro and TeamWorks, which provide access to a limited number of apps, such as Microsoft 365 and most video conferencing apps.
+Business users can make the most of their board’s capabilities with features like SMART Meeting Pro® and SMART TeamWorks™, which provide access to a limited number of apps, such as Microsoft 365 and most video conferencing apps.

 The SMART Board has many interesting and useful capabilities; however, nearly all of the best features that set the SMART Board apart from other digital whiteboards require several subscriptions or licenses.